yanfroes/paper/README.md

 ## Current behavior

-The Restore can restore all associations but the edition cover.
+~~The Restore can restore all associations but the edition cover.~~

+The Restore can now restore cover, too!

 ## Possible issue